Pelican-Elegant/elegant/documentation/content/Announcements/community-driven-project.md

 Elegant was started in 2012 by [Talha Mansoor][talha131] as a theme for the [Pelican][] static site generator.
 In quite a short time it grew in popularity due to its clean and functional style.

 In November 2018, Elegant’s wider community was called into a [discussion about the future of their beloved theme][future].
-The call-out and initial organisation was made by [Matija Šuklje][silverhook], with many responding – and with Talha as the first to support the proposal of changing the development model from a single-developer to a community-led project.
+The call-out and initial organization was made by [Matija Šuklje][silverhook], with many responding – and with Talha as the first to support the proposal of changing the development model from a single-developer to a community-led project.
 The same month several pillars for a community-led project were established.

-[Talha Mansoor][talha131] moved Elegant from a simple personal repository to a separate organisation (more on that below), which currently consist of (in alphabetical order):
+[Talha Mansoor][talha131] moved Elegant from a simple personal repository to a separate organization (more on that below), which currently consist of (in alphabetical order):

 - [Pablo Iranzo Gómez – "iranzo"][iranzo] – owner
 - [Talha Mansoor – "talha131"][talha131] – owner